 Robert Beck grew up in Bucks County, Pennsylvania, an area known for its artistic and cultural heritage.
-Beck left a career in the business world at the age of 40 to pursue
+Beck left a career in the business world at the age of 40 to pursue painting, and

 Robert Beck is a teacher, a curator, a lecturer and a writer, and he has hosted a radio interview program.
-His column on his art-related experiences, entitled “A Thousand Words”, has appeared monthly in ICON Magazine for more than a decade.
+His column on his art-related experiences, “A Thousand Words”, has appeared monthly in ICON Magazine for more than a decade.

 The focus of Beck’s work has evolved from figure, to landscape, to genre paintings done from life and studio paintings composed from sketches and imagination.
 His subjects vary, but the common thread in all of his images is viewpoint: the description of his encounter.
 Concentrating on events, occupations and environments, Beck’s paintings are a chronicle of our time.

 Robert Beck is known for painting in series – multiple images addressing diverse aspects of the same subject.
 These “visual essays” include work created while traveling the Mississippi River on a towboat pushing barges, amidst a symphony orchestra during its performances, with a racing team in Europe, and traveling with doctors in Senegal.
 His paintings depicting life in the Maine Maritime community are his largest body of work with a single focus.